orellabac/onprem-install/README.preview-single-host.md

       add the URL **https://my-codestream-proxy.my-company.com/no-auth/provider-token/slack**
       and press the "Save URLs" button.
     - On the **Basic Information** page, install the App into your workspace.
+    - The app is now available to the workspace you created it in.
+If you want to be able to select from any of your workspaces for authentication, you need to distribute your app (this does not submit it to the slack marketplace).
+On the left rail, under settings, select **Manage Distribution**.
+On the middle of that page press the "Activate Distribution" button (you may need to check off a few items on the checklist below to make that button available).

 - Update your CodeStream configuration file.
     - Copy the *Client ID* from the **Basic Information** page and add it to your CodeStream